-You want something different.
-You want to do something that no one else is doing.
-That desire and drive creates new things and value.
+I want something different from everyone else.
+I want to do something that no one else is doing.
+That desire and drive are what create new things and values.

 A rare pole made by just one craftsman

 "We have ultra-lightweight yet sturdy poles that can be customized by hand bending.
 You can also choose the color of the colorful powder rings and natural leather straps to suit your taste.
-Since they are made by only one pole craftsman, they are rare and in limited supply!"
+Since they are made by only one pole craftsman, there is a limited supply, making them very rare!"

 This information was sent to us by a professional ski shop in Osaka.
 The message continued, "Last season, when I went skiing at Hakuba Norikura on my own, I was approached by a stranger in the pouring rain, who was holding the same model POLEFREAK as mine."